robertluedke/bqb-msal-react-tester/README.md

   const signin = screen.getByRole('button', { name: 'Sign In' });
   userEvent.click(signin);

-  // Wait for msal-react-tester to handle the login process from msal-react: await msalTester.waitForLogin();
+  // Wait for bqb-msal-react-tester to handle the login process from msal-react: await msalTester.waitForLogin();

   // From here, your user is supposed to be logged in the component: